Sam & Max Hit the Road: Development

 Sam & Max Hit the Road was developed by a small team at LucasArts with prior experience on their adventure games, including Sean Clark, Michael Stemmle, and Sam & Max creator Steve Purcell and his future wife Collette Michaud.
 Prior to being employed at LucasArts, Steve Purcell had developed the Sam & Max characters and started publishing stories about them around 1987.
 These had caught attention of some of the LucasArts developers; through a suggestion that LucasArts artist Ken Macklin, Purcell was brought into the team by art director Gary Winnick.
-Purcell helped to draw the cover art for Zak McKracken and the Alien Mindbenders, then helped with the character animations in Indiana Jones and the Fate of Atlantis.
+Purcell helped to draw the cover art for Zak McKracken and the Alien Mindbenders, then helped with the character animations in Indiana Jones and the Last Crusade.
 Sam and Max first appeared as video game characters as internal testing material for SCUMM engine programmers recently employed by LucasArts; Steve Purcell created animated versions of the characters and an office backdrop for the programmers to practice on.
 Soon after, Sam & Max comic strips by Steve Purcell were published in LucasArts' quarterly newsletter.
 After a positive reaction from fans to the strips and out of a wish to use new characters and settings after the success of the Monkey Island and Maniac Mansion franchises, LucasArts offered in 1992 to create a video game out of the characters.

 You try to be aware of the amount of time you have players sitting and watching as opposed to interacting.
 Fortunately a lot of the humor came out of the way that the characters would respond to the player's actions.
 Even observing something in the room could produce a funny response in which case the interactivity is doing the work of the story.